| I discovered electronics in 1963, when I was eleven,

 the other partygoers, basically getting the opposite effect from

+what he intended.
 Electronics-savvy Cousin Pat prefigures a new character who

 appears soon after the boys go off to Parvoo: Jodi Preston, a